fraolBatole/fraolbatole.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in computer science program at Iowa State University (ISU).
+I am a Ph.D. student in the computer science program at Iowa State University (ISU).
 At ISU, I work in the labratory for software design with my supervisor, [Dr. Hridesh Rajan](https://www.cs.iastate.edu/hridesh).

 Research
 ------